MoanaCastanier/Stage_M2/mapping/README.md

-L'ensemble des scripts est écrit en bash et fait pour être lancer sur un cluster grâce aux premieres lignes (#SBATCH).
-Peut être modifier en fonction des besoins et des demandes du cluster.
+All scripts are written in bash and made to be launched on a cluster thanks to the first lines (#SBATCH).
+Can be modified according to the needs and demands of the cluster.

-**Map with reference** : utilise Bowtie pour mapper les raw read le long de séquences de références choisie.
+**Map with reference** : Uses Bowtie to map raw reads along selected lookup sequences.

-**Extract Serratia/Buchnera** : utilise les sortie de map_with_reference.sh (fichier BAM) et extrait les sortie appartenant a Serratia et Buchnera.
+**Make consensus** : uses Bcftools and Samtools to create a consensus sequence for each individual.
+Uses the output of map_with_reference.sh (BAM file).

-**Make consensus** : utilise Bcftools et Samtools pour créer une séquence consensus pour chaque individu.
-Utilise les sortie de extract_Buchnera.sh et extract_Serratia.sh (fichier BAM specifique à un symbiote).
+**Extract Serratia/Buchnera** : Use the output from make_consensus.sh to extract the consensus sequences for each of *Serratia* or *Buchnera*.